662781/GiraffeAI/README.md

    - Hand positioning: Place your hands in front of the camera and make sure they are not too far away.
 This will help the hand tracking algorithm accurately recognize your gestures.

 3. AI Fruit Ninja with YOLO:
    - Camera placement: Position the camera directly in front of you, facing the game area.
-Avoid placing the camera too far away to ensure effective fruit detection and slicing.
+Wide field of view is especially important for multiplayer.

 4. Warmup Game with Push-Up Counter:
    - No specific requirements.